 # docker ps # docker stop fervent_mccarthy # docker ps

-As alternative to stop the running container, enter container shell command prompt and type exit to finish process:
+As an alternative to stop the running container, enter container shell command prompt and type exit to finish process:

 # docker attach fervent_mccarthy # exit